 Toddlers: Once a child starts moving, safety becomes a primary concern.
 Worrying leads to stress – and the last thing parents need on vacation is stress.

-Kids: It’s all about fun for this age group.
-Keep kids happy and parents will be happy, too!
+Older children: It’s all about fun and activities for this age group.
+Keep kids happy and parents will be happy, too.

 Crib or travel crib (pack ‘n play)